marcpfuller/edgex-docs/docs_src/design/adr/0005-Service-Self-Config.md

 - --configProvider or -cp (the configuration provider location URL - prefixed with `consul.` - for example:  `-cp=consul.http://localhost:8500`)
 - --overwrite or -o (overwrite the configuration in the configuration provider)
-- --file or -f (the configuration filename - configuration.toml is used by default if the configuration filename is not provided)
+- --file or -f (the configuration filename - configuration.yaml is used by default if the configuration filename is not provided)
 - --profile or -p (the name of a sub directory in the configuration directory in which a profile-specific configuration file is found.
 This has no default.
 If not specified, the configuration file is read from the configuration directory)
 - --confdir or -c (the directory where the configuration file is found - ./res is used by default if the confdir is not specified, where "." is the convention on Linux/Unix/MacOS which means current directory)
 - --registry or -r (string indicating use of the registry)